 Marcus Freeman has been the head coach of the Notre Dame Fighting Irish for three years — will he be back for a fourth?
-According to a recent article, it’s a question worth asking.
+According to recent rumors, it’s a question worth asking, especially after he’s taken Notre Dame to the promised land.

 Potential Replacement Candidates for Marcus Freeman at Notre Dame

 NFL Network’s Tom Pelissero published a list of 22 young coaches to watch in the next NFL hiring cycle.
 One surprise addition: Freeman.
-Could it simply be a ploy by his agent to earn him a raise in South Bend?
-Possibly, but the 38-year-old head coach has certainly done enough to warrant a professional jump.
+Was it simply a ploy by his agent to earn him a raise in South Bend?
+Possibly — Freeman signed an extension in December — but the 38-year-old head coach has certainly done enough to warrant a professional jump.

-Since taking the head-coaching reigns from Brian Kelly, Freeman has led the Irish to a 28-9 record and the No. 6 spot in the most recent College Football Playoff rankings.
-Due to Notre Dame’s status as a private institution, Freeman’s contract, signed in 2021, is not public information, but it’s reportedly a six-year deal worth roughly $42 million.
+Since taking the head-coaching reigns from Brian Kelly, Freeman has led the Irish to a 33-9 record and a spot in the 2025 College Football Playoff National Championship.

-NFL franchises would have no issue giving Freeman a raise, with former Michigan Wolverines head coach Jim Harbguahn landing a pact worth $16 million annually with the Los Angeles Chargers just last offseason.
+NFL franchises would have no issue giving Freeman an even bigger raise, with former Michigan Wolverines head coach Jim Harbaugh landing a pact worth $16 million annually with the Los Angeles Chargers just last offseason.

-There are currently only two head coach openings in the league (New York Jets and New Orleans Saints), but there will be several more by the time the dust settles on the 2024 season.
+There are currently five head coach openings in the league (Bears, Jets, Saints, Raiders, and Jaguars), and Pelissero reported Chicago is “looking to interview” Freeman for their vacancy.
 If Freeman does jump ship, which coaches make the most sense as replacements for the Irish?

 Mike Denbrock or Al Golden, OC/DC, Notre Dame Fighting Irish